arkency/posts/posts/2023-04-28-few-static-analysis-tricks-to-bulletproof-your-application.md

 ```bash
 find ./spec -type f -not -name \*_spec.rb -not -path "./spec/factories/*" -not -path "./spec/support/*" | xargs rg RSpec\.describe
 ```
 We found numerous files with incorrect naming patterns, such as `*.spec.rb`, `*_sepc.rb`, and so on.
-After renaming these files, we ran them and half of them failed...
+After renaming these files, half of these tests turned out to be failing.

 ## Not resolving constants